 There are four main binding options:

-Each method of binding a thesis is best for different reasons, as we’ll explain.
+Each method of binding a thesis, dissertation or research paper is best for different reasons, as we’ll explain.

 Overview of thesis binding options